zaq0718/Mixed-format-Scales-in-the-IRTree/README.md

 **Data**: The constructs of neuroticism and extraversion will be analyzed.
 The data were from [PIAAC Pilot Studies on Non-Cognitive Skills](https://www.gesis.org/en/piaac/rdc/data/piaac-pilot-studies-on-non-cognitive-skills/)

-**Code**: We provided Winbugs codes to run the IRTree model in which takes negative items into account.
+**Code**: Winbugs is used to run the IRTree model in which takes negative items into account.

 **References**:
 1. Böckenholt, U. (2012).
 Modeling multiple response processes in judgment and choice.
 Psychological Methods, 17, 665–678.